Overview of Mohs Surgery

 Mapping the tumor.
 Once Dr. Pennie removes a “layer”, she uses colored dyes to map the tissue to serve as a guide to the precise location of the tumor.
 The tissue sections are processed onto microscopic slides, which Dr. Pennie examines to determine whether skin cancer cells are present.
 It takes approximately 60 minutes to process, stain and examine a tissue section.
 During this processing period, your wound will be bandaged.

 Additional stages – If Dr. Pennie observes any cancer cells present, she identifies the location and marks this on her map.
 She will remove an additional layer of tissue only in the area where the skin cancer is present, preserving the healthy skin.
 The newly excised tissue is again mapped, color-coded, processed and examined for additional cancer cells.
-Dr. Pennie continues the process layer-by layer until the cancer is completely removed.
+Dr. Pennie continues the process layer-by-layer until the cancer is completely removed.

 Reconstruction.
 After the cancer has been completely removed, Dr. Pennie will discuss your options for healing and repairing the wound.
 As a fellowship-trained Mohs surgeon, Dr. Pennie is specially trained in advanced reconstruction.
-Reconstruction is individualized to preserve normal function and maximize aesthetic outcome.
+Reconstruction is individualized to preserve normal function and maximize aesthetic outcomes.
 The best method of repairing the wound following surgery is determined only after the cancer is completely removed, as the final defect cannot be predicted prior to surgery.
 Sutures are used to close the wound.
-Some wounds may be closed side-by-side in a simple line while other might requires a flap to be designed or a skin graft placed.
+Some wounds may be closed side-by-side in a simple line while others might require a flap to be designed or a skin graft placed.
 On occasion, a wound may be allowed to heal over naturally.

 Sources: American College of Mohs Surgery for more information please log onto https://www.mohscollege.org/